sami-dca/sami_dca/README.md

 After that, you should be able to run `sami.py`.

-If despite this information you encounter difficulties, hop on the [Discord server](https://discord.gg/Hcc6YTkpYV), we'd be happy to help !

 *PS: we are currently working on providing executables (e.g. `.exe`) to simplify the installation process*